Karl is a longtime freelancer who's passionate about music, art, and writing.

 Logan Sky and Steven Jones’ maxi-single “Lovers and Losers” is full of ice, shadows and emotionally jagged terrain as it explores Logan Sky’s cool synth sounds and lyrics sung by Steven Jones that explore the complications of existing.

 “Lovers and Losers” begins with a high, fluting series of synth tones that are joined by an oscillating, shifting wash of medium-high synth that drifts and repeats.
-The melody feels a little distant while Steven Jones’ vocals slide in, cool and sibilant, as an arpeggiating series of medium-high notes floats through the song.
+The melody feels a little distant while Steven Jones’ vocals slide in, cool and sibilant, as an arpeggiating series of medium-high notes float through the song.

 A harsh slice of gritty synth cuts in over the pulsing beat and the disconnected flow of airy sound swirling around it.
 There are snatches of Jan Linton’s e-bow floating through the music along with snippets of his zhongruan (a Chinese stringed instrument similar to a guitar).